nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 </code></pre>

 ### 4.6 Viewing quiz results <a name ="result"> </a>
+After completing a few number of quizzes, you would want to look at the results of the previous quizzes to see if you have improved over the time.
+You can use the `results` functionality to check your results.
-Shows the results that the user has obtained in all of the quizzes so far.This can be done for the subjects or for the topics.
+This can be done for the subjects or for the topics.

 Format: `results NAMEOFTOPIC` or `results NAMEOFSUBJECT` Example:`results maths` or `results speed`